akpw/mktxp/README.md

 `MKTXP entry` in this context can be any other mktxp.conf entry, and for the sole purpose of providing DHCP info it does not even need to be enabled.

 ### Connections stats
 With many connected devices everywhere, one can often only guess where do they go to and what they actually do with all the information from your network environment.
-MKTXP let's you easily track those with a single option, available both from [mktxp dashboard](https://grafana.com/grafana/dashboards/13679-mikrotik-mktxp-exporter/) and the command line:
+MKTXP let's you easily track those with a single option, with results available both from [mktxp dashboard](https://grafana.com/grafana/dashboards/13679-mikrotik-mktxp-exporter/) and the command line:

 ```
 connection_stats = False        # Open IP connections metrics